FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 with different scales.
 We will use the same scale factors for the virtual cluster and the host cluster.

-As discussed in the context of @pgbench-performance-analysis, a battery of tests was conducted across scale factors (@sf[s]) ranging from $10$ to $200$.
+As discussed in the context of @pgbench-performance-analysis, a battery of tests were conducted across @sf[s] ranging from $10$ to $200$.
 The ensuing section aims to present the outcomes of these tests.
 Notably, at the lower scale factors, there is an observable alternation in performance between the virtual cluster and the host cluster.
 Although this fluctuation is attributed to statistical noise, it is evident that no substantive distinctions are discernible between the two deployment methodologies.

-In the subsequent segment, identified as @sf10rw-fig, the ratios of transaction per second (@tps) values are juxtaposed with the baseline, albeit reflecting relatively diminished values.
-It is pertinent to highlight that the host cluster consistently outperforms the virtual cluster.
-This performance contrast could plausibly be ascribed to the necessity for disk input/output (IO) to traverse the syncer in the virtual cluster configuration.
+In the subsequent segment, identified as @sf10rw-fig, the ratios of @tps values align with the baseline measurements, albeit reflecting relatively diminished values.
+It is important to highlight that the bare-metal cluster consistently outperforms the virtual cluster.
+This performance contrast  could plausibly be ascribed to the necessity for traversing the syncer in the virtual cluster configuration.

 #figure(caption: [@rw performance for @sf=10], image("/figures/plots/postgres/scales/rw_10.svg", width: 100%) ) <sf10rw-fig>

-Likewise, in the context of @sf10ro-fig, a discernible trend emerges wherein the transaction per second (@tps) values for read-only (@ro) operations surpass those observed in @sf10rw-fig. This outcome aligns with expectations since @ro tests exclude write operations to the disk.
-Notably, despite the reduced scaling factor, noteworthy enhancements in @tps values are evident compared to the baseline (with a scale factor of $100$).
-This enhancement can be attributed to optimizations implemented in the scaled tests, where the number of clients was proportionally adjusted to complement the scale factor, as elucidated in
+Likewise, in the context of @sf10ro-fig, a discernible trend emerges wherein the @tps values for @ro operations surpass those observed in @sf10rw-fig. This outcome aligns with expectations since @ro tests exclude write operations to the disk.
+Notably, despite the reduced scaling factor, noteworthy enhancements in
-@pgbench-performance-analysis.
+@tps values are evident compared to the baseline (with a scale factor of $100$).
+This enhancement can be attributed to optimizations implemented in the scaled tests, where the number of clients was proportionally adjusted to complement the scale factor, as elucidated in @pgbench-performance-analysis.

 Furthermore, with these optimizations, a convergence is observed between the means and medians, with minimal discernible differences within the margin of error.
 Variability patterns are also comparable, albeit with a slightly higher variability observed in the host cluster.
-This divergence is postulated to stem from both clusters being capable of delivering the maximum allocation of resources to the database.
+This divergence may be attributed to both clusters being capable of delivering the required allocation of resources to the database.

 #figure(caption: [@ro performance for @sf=10], image("/figures/plots/postgres/scales/ro_10.svg", width: 100%) ) <sf10ro-fig>